Skip to content

-The Connections game archive lets you play every past daily puzzle.
-The official NYT archive requires a subscription ($4.25/month), but you can play 200+ sports-themed Connections puzzles for free at ConnectionsSports.com/archive — with built-in hints, 3 difficulty modes, and stats tracking.
-No account required.
+Over 1,200 Connections puzzles now exist across NYT and the Sports Edition — and most players have only solved a fraction.
+The official NYT archive requires a $4.25/month subscription, but you can play 200+ sports-themed Connections puzzles completely free at ConnectionsSports.com/archive — with built-in hints, 3 difficulty modes, and stats tracking.
+No account needed.

-In this definitive guide, we'll walk you through every way to access Connections archives in 2026 — including our own free, unlimited Sports Edition archive with 200+ playable puzzles and no paywall.
+In this comprehensive guide, we break down every way to access Connections archives in 2026 — compare free vs. paid options, reveal the best strategies for using archives to improve your solve rate, and introduce our own free Sports Edition archive with 200+ playable puzzles and no paywall.

 📋 Table of Contents